forcodedancing/greenfield-docs/docs/api/blockchain-cli/validator-staking.md

 gnfd tx authz grant ${grantee} delegate --sepend-limit ${coins} --allowed-validators ${valAddr} --from ${key} --node ${node}
 ```

-${key} is the name of local key.
+${key} is the name of the self delegator account's local key.

-${grantee} specifies the address of the grantee.
-In this case, it is `0x7b5Fe22B5446f7C62Ea27B8BD71CeF94e03f3dF2`.
+${grantee} specifies the address of the grantee, which should be `0x7b5Fe22B5446f7C62Ea27B8BD71CeF94e03f3dF2`.

 ${coins} defines the coins you want to grant, for example, `10000000000000000000000BNB`.